rohankumar7712/Car_Showcase_Application/README.md

 4. Methodology

    1. Data Collection:

-      o	Gather sample car data with specifications such as make, model, year, price, engine type, and images.
+      Gather sample car data with specifications such as make, model, year, price, engine type, and images.

-   2. Tools/Technologies:
+   3. Tools/Technologies:

-      o	Frontend: React for building a dynamic user interface. o	Backend: Node.js with Express for handling server-side logic and APIs. o	Database: MongoDB for storing car data. o	Additional tools: Postman (API testing), Git/GitHub (version control), and Cloud Services (optional for deployment).
+      1. Frontend: React for building a dynamic user interface.
+      2. Backend: Node.js with Express for handling server-side logic and APIs.
+      3. Database: MongoDB for storing car data.
+      4. Additional tools: Postman (API testing), Git/GitHub (version control), and Cloud Services (optional for deployment).

    3. Experimentation/Implementation:

-      o	Setup the MERN stack development environment. o	Design and implement the MongoDB database schema. o	Create backend RESTful APIs using Node.js and Express for CRUD operations. o	Develop a responsive frontend using React to fetch and display data. o	Add features like car filtering, sorting, searching, and comparisons. o	Perform testing and debugging to ensure functionality and performance.
+      1. Setup the MERN stack development environment.
+      2. Design and implement the MongoDB database schema.
+      3. Create backend RESTful APIs using Node.js and Express for CRUD operations.
+      4. Develop a responsive frontend using React to fetch and display data.
+      5. Add features like car filtering, sorting, searching, and comparisons.
+      6. Perform testing and debugging to ensure functionality and performance.

 5. Project Plan:

     Timeline:

-     Phase	     Tasks
-     Phase 1	   Setup environment, requirements gathering, database design Phase 2	   Develop backend APIs with Express and integrate MongoDB Phase 3	   Build React frontend with dynamic components Phase 4	   Add features (filtering, sorting, car comparison) and testing Phase 5	   Final integration, deployment, and documentation
+     Phase 1 :Setup environment, requirements gathering, database design

+     Phase 2 :Develop backend APIs with Express and integrate MongoDB

+     Phase 3 :Build React frontend with dynamic components

+     Phase 4 :Add features (filtering, sorting, car comparison) and testing

+     Phase 5 :Final integration, deployment, and documentation

    b) Milestones:

-      •	Backend APIs completed with full CRUD functionality.
+      1. Backend APIs completed with full CRUD functionality.
-      •	React frontend developed and connected to the backend.
+      2. React frontend developed and connected to the backend.
-      •	Application deployed with a demo-ready version.
+      3. Application deployed with a demo-ready version.

 7. Expected Deliverables:

    1. Codebase:
-      o	Complete MERN stack project with clean, modular code.
+      	Complete MERN stack project with clean, modular code.
    2. Database Design:
-      o	MongoDB schema and sample car data.
+      	MongoDB schema and sample car data.
    3. Presentation:
-      o	Live demo of the application showcasing its features. o	Explanation of the development process and technical choices.
+      	Live demo of the application showcasing its features.
+      	Explanation of the development process and technical choices.
    4. Documentation:
-      o	A detailed project report with sections for the problem statement, methodology, architecture, and challenges encountered.
+      	A detailed project report with sections for the problem statement, methodology, architecture, and challenges encountered.